psegdav/GettingAndCleaningDataCourseProject/README.md

+Thank you very, very much for reviewing my project!
+Have a great day! :)
 ===============================================================================
 This repository is Paula Segura's submission for the "Getting and Cleaning Data Course Project".
 It contrains the instructions on the Human Activity Recognition